Loading message...

 3. When you register to Simcountry

-4. Simcountry Runs Several Game Months Each Day
+4. Simcountry Runs Six Game Months Each Day

 5. The world date and daily processing.